wontothree/portfolio/README.md

 # Profile

-Profile page using no dependencies (no framework, no library) only html, css, vanilla js
+Profile page using no dependencies (no framework, no library) and using only html and css